squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 8. When you want to destroy the Nutanix Cluster, use the NC2 Portal (https://cloud.nutanix.com) to terminate it.

-9. After cluster terminaison, you can destroy the landing zone using the following command :
+9. After Nutanix cluster terminaison, you can destroy the landing zone using the following command :
 ```bash
 terraform destroy --var-file=configuration.tfvars
 ```